real2two/real2two/README.md

 # 👋 Hey!
 I'm Two.

-I'm a developer and a student who like to play with APIs, games, client areas, progressive web applications (softwares), develop useful and entertaining websites, and a ton more other projects!

-I'm mainly a Javascript (Node.JS mainly) developer.

-I like to make open source programs, and projects for fun.
+I'm a self-taught developer!
+I like to contribute to open source projects, and make projects for fun.

+Most of these projects are made with **Javascript** (Node.JS), which is my main language.

 I'll be making a portfolio soon *hopefully*.